-Professor of Creative Writing at the Centre for New Writing
+Professor of New Writing at the Centre for New Writing.

 In 2006 Jeanette Winterson was awarded an OBE for services to literature.
 She writes regularly for various UK newspapers, especially The Times and The Guardian.
 She was appointed Professor of Creative Writing at Manchester in September 2012.

 In 2018, she was awarded a CBE for services to literature.

 Find out more about Jeanette Winterson by visiting her website.

 A selection of Jeanette's fiction

 The Gap of Time